ronming1303/ronming1303.github.io/index.md

 During my undergraduate study, I attended some internship programs at China International Capital Corporation(CICC) as Derivative Analyst, China Merchant Bank(CMB) as Financial Data Analyst, China International Trust and Investment Corporation(CITIC) as Stock Trading Assistant.

 ## Projects and Articles
-I am quited interested in quantitaive investment and quantitative risk management topics.
+I am quite interested in quantitaive investment and quantitative risk management topics.
 I wrote some articles (Including Financial Mathematics, Statistics, Probability, Simulation, etc) during the past few years, some of them are wrote in Chinese and published on [Zhihu](https://www.zhihu.com/people/liu-ru-ming-8/posts), the rest are wrote in English and can be found in my [Github repository](https://github.com/ronming1303/Ruming-Liu-PDF-Document).
 I also did some academic projects during my University study.
 These projects and articles can also be found below.

-### Projetcs and Dissertation
+### Projects and Dissertation
 - [The Thoughts on the Internationalization of Chinese RMB(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Toughts%20on%20the%20Internationalization%20of%20Chinese%20RMB%20%7C%20Ruming%20Liu.pdf):
 _The dissertation of my Bachelor's Degree.
 It compares the development of RMB with other international currencies and forecasts the future of RMB from macro-economics and politics point of view._
 - [A Possible Way to Search Pairs Trading Arbitrage(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/A%20Possible%20Way%20to%20Search%20Pairs%20Trading%20Arbitrage.pdf):